qpd-v/PurposefulAI/readme.md

 # PurposefulAI v1.0

 PurposefulAI is a versatile AI assistant application that leverages the power of OpenAI's GPT and Anthropic's Claude models (more to come!) to provide a wide range of functionalities.

-It has voice chat functionality and with its user-friendly interface and customizable settings, PurposefulAI aims to be your go-to companion for various tasks and queries.
+It has voice chat functionality and a user-friendly interface with customizable settings.

 Dark Mode:
 ![Screenshot---DARK](https://github.com/qpd-v/PurposefulAI/assets/124479925/04cc1af1-2659-4e40-8e33-262027d5d19d)